techidaily/site-ai-voice-clone/source/_posts/2024-approved-make-your-pictures-speak-online-with-the-best-tools-recommended.md

  Wondershare Virbo is one of the best versatile video production tools specifically designed for crafting AI human avatar videos.
 Using artificial intelligence-generated content (AIGC) technology, Virbo excels at creating**talking photos online for free** .

- With[Talking Photos feature](https://virbo.wondershare.com/talking-photo.html) , you have the flexibility to choose from existing AI avatar templates or upload your own pictures.
+ With [Talking Photos feature](https://virbo.wondershare.com/talking-photo.html) , you have the flexibility to choose from existing AI avatar templates or upload your own pictures.
 These avatars can then speak based on your script or synchronize their lip movements with recorded audio.

 **Virbo’s Talking Photos features:**